MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 This app lets you open protected emails (RPMSG files).
 This app also lets you open RMS-protected PDF files, pictures, text files, and any other file format protected as a .pfile.

-## Can I open PDF files that are in SharePoint Online protected libraries, and OneDrive For Business?
+## Can I open PDF files that are in SharePoint protected libraries, and OneDrive For Business?

 Yes, on iOS devices, you can open protected PDF files that others have shared with you via SharePoint and OneDrive for Business.
-Tap the link to open the file.
+Tap the link, and this app opens the file for you.
 We are working on enabling this capability for Android devices and will update this entry when it’s available.

 ## How do I sign in to this app?